 - In 2012, the Pratt Institute earned international recognition for its undergraduate and graduate programs in the liberal arts and sciences, art, design and information studies.
-At its downtown Manhattan campus, students can earn an associate degree in digital design and interactive media; a bachelor's degree program in digital arts is available at the Brooklyn campus, about six miles from downtown Manhattan.
+At its downtown Manhattan campus, students can earn an associate degree in digital design and interactive media; a bachelor's degree program in digital arts is available at the Brooklyn campus, about four miles from downtown Manhattan.

 Comparison of Schools

 Use this table to determine the cost of an undergraduate education in interactive media design.
 Compare the financial aid prospects for first-year students at the three schools, as well as some other important figures.

 |Fashion Institute of Technology (State University of New York)||Parsons The New School for Design||Pratt Institute|

 |School Type||4-year; public||4-year; private not-for-profit||4-year; private not-for-profit|

 |% of First-Year, Full-Time Students Receiving Some Form of Financial Aid (2016-2017)||73%*||86%*||84%*|